netceteragroup/skele/packages/system/README.md

 App.routes = routes // "classic" compatibility

 // use the DSL of the extension to shape it, in this case
-// defining some routes that the App subsystem handles routes.define('http://example.com', url => fetch(url))
+// defining some routes that the App Unit handles routes.define('http://example.com', url => fetch(url))

 export default App